Axia-Tech/AXIA-wiki/docs/general/contributing.md

 slug: ../contributing
 ---

-The wiki was started and is maintained by the Web3 Foundation.
+The wiki was started and is maintained by the AXIACoin Foundation.
 It is an open source project and aims to be the most extensive resource of knowledge on AXIASolar and the AXIASolar ecosystem.
 A large part of the material currently focuses on AXIASolar directly but it is not opposed to covering informational material for community projects.